 The HoloLens 2 is going to be shipped in the US, France, Germany, Ireland, New Zealand, Australia, and the United Kingdom from November 8 onwards.

 Better field view

 Microsoft’s Mixed Reality headset, Hololens 2 is a more upgraded, lighter and smaller version of the very first Hololens.
 The fist Hololens has a small field view and the holograms were just directly in front of you.
-If you moved your head a little bit, they were gone in seconds.
+They were gone in seconds if you moved your head a little bit.
 It seems like Microsoft had fixed this problem with its advanced display technology.

 Like the North glasses and Vaunt, Hololens 2 also have lasers to create a MEMS display.
 MEMS displays control of the light from each pixel to give us a whole new optical experience.
 Each eye of the Hololens 2 has a 2K resolution display that results in a wider field view.

 - The new Hololens 2 is lighter and smaller in size.
 It even fits over glasses and the computer guts are put behind the glasses.
 So this is really comfortable to wear all day.
 You can also adjust it as you want.

 - There are two tiny cameras that authenticate you via retinal scan and they adjust to fit into the papillary distance between your eyes so that you have a better viewing experience.